 To make some more room with the baby, Daryl and Nicole decided to add on another master suit onto the back of the house.
-The total addition are is 461 square feet and includes a new bedroom, new bathroom and walk-in closet, as well as a new patio area to extent the existing patio.
+The total addition area is 461 square feet and includes a new bedroom, new bathroom and walk-in closet, as well as a new patio area to extend the existing patio.
 We converted the existing back bedroom into a bedroom, hallway and new wine room.
 The wine room will be conditioned with a split system separate from the house.
 The exterior will have a stucco finish with soffit style eaves and a fully stucco finished patio including the beams and posts.

 Here is what the back of the house looked like before the project started.

 The floor is a raised foundation style with a center footing to add structural support for the roof trusses.
 With such a short span, the framing choice was 2x6 floor joists spaced 16' o.c. with 3/4" T&G sub-floor.
 You can see two large hold down straps in the first picture, which were necessary to protect the structure from overturn and add to the shear strength along that wall line.

 This frame had 4 different areas: The master bedroom, measuring about 15' x 18'; the master bathroom, measuring 7'-6" x 13'; the walk-in closet measuring 12' x 5'; and the wine room measuring 4' x 6'.

 This project used engineered trusses with a gable end, incorporating a vaulted ceiling in the bedroom area.
 We also re-roofed the whole house, replacing any dry rot.

 This project had a one coat stucco with R-4 foam insulation.
 The entire build, including the patio area and beams were coated.
 The drywall was standard 1/2" with a few shear walls and DenShield in the wet areas.
 The insulation was R-19 in the 2x6 walls, R-15 in the 2x4 walls and R-38 in the ceiling.